Rishi Sunak: Resignation

 On 5 July 2022, Sunak and Javid resigned almost simultaneously amid a scandal surrounding the sexual harassment allegations against Chris Pincher, which arose after it was revealed that Johnson had promoted Pincher to the position of Deputy Chief Whip while knowing of the allegations beforehand.
 Sunak was the second of 61 Conservative MPs to resign during the government crisis.
 He was succeeded as chancellor by Nadhim Zahawi.
-Following the resignations of Sunak and Javid, numerous junior ministers and among the parliamentary private secretary (PPS) also resigned, most of whom cited a lack of honesty and integrity on the part of Johnson.
-In the following 24 hours, 36 MPs resigned from their roles in government and Johnson announced his resignation.
+Following the resignations of Sunak and Javid, numerous junior ministers and parliamentary private secretaries also resigned, with many questioning Johnson’s honesty and integrity.
+More than 40 ministers and aides resigned on 6 July, a record for a 24-hour period, and Johnson announced his resignation as Conservative Party leader the following day.
 In his resignation letter Sunak said:

 The public rightly expect government to be conducted properly, competently and seriously.
 I recognise this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning.
 It has become clear to me that our approaches are fundamentally too different.
 I am sad to be leaving Government but I have reluctantly come to the conclusion that we cannot continue like this.